Dollar gets off to a good start as US price data fails to allay inflation concerns | ExBulletin

 Dollar gets off to a good start as US price data fails to allay inflation concerns

-TOKYO (Reuters) – The dollar held steady on Monday after slightly lower-than-expected U.S. inflation did little to shake investor belief that the Federal Reserve could tighten monetary policy if pressures on consumer prices continue to intensify.
+The dollar remained firm on Monday after slightly weaker-than-expected US inflation did little to shake investor belief that the Federal Reserve could tighten monetary policy if consumer price pressures continue. intensify.

-FILE PHOTO: Four thousand US dollars are counted by a banker counting change at a bank in Westminster, Colorado, November 3, 2009.
-REUTERS / Rick Wilking / File Photo

-The dollar index against six other major currencies held steady at 91.793, after recovering from Friday’s low of 91.524 hit in the wake of inflation figures.
+The dollar index against six other major currencies held steady at 91.793, after recovering from Friday’s low of 91.524 hit following inflation figures.

 The euro was little changed at $ 1.19385, struggling to regain the $ 1.20 level as the dollar consolidated at 110.80 yen, not far from Wednesday’s 15-month high of 110.105.